tinacms/tina.io/content/docs/reference/types/object.md

-  /** `fields OR `templates` may be provided, not both **/ fields?: Field[] templates?: Template[] list?: boolean
+  /** `fields OR `templates` may be provided, not both **/ fields?: Field[] templates?: Template[]
+  /** Customize the default "_template" key that gets set
+     in a document to identify a block-type.
+     Only applicable when list: true **/ templatesKey?: string list?: boolean
   /** See https://tina.io/docs/extending-tina/overview/ for customizing the UI **/
   ui?: {